 An ocean wind turbine, usually called an offshore wind turbine, uses the power of marine winds to produce renewable, carbon-free energy.
 It works in the same way as a land-based wind turbine but can be installed in two ways: on a foundation anchored to the seabed (a so-called "bottom-fixed" foundation) or on a floating foundation simply connected to the seabed by anchor lines.
 With higher masts than those of onshore wind turbines, offshore wind turbines benefit from greater and more regular wind power and can therefore produce up to twice as much energy as onshore turbines.

-Bottom-fixed offshore wind energy: ENGIE projects
+Bottom-fixed offshore wind energy: ENGIE sites and projects

-- In France: projects off the coasts of Le Tréport, Yeu and Noirmoutier islands and Dunkirk
+- In France: projects off the coasts of Le Tréport, Yeu and Noirmoutier islands

-With projects off the coasts of Dieppe-Le Tréport and the Yeu and Noirmoutier islands, ENGIE is contributing to the development of a sustainable offshore wind energy industry in France.
-A consortium consisting of ENGIE, EDP Renewables and Caisse des Dépôts has been selected by the French government to develop and install two offshore wind farms with a total capacity of approximately 1,000 MW.
+With for example, projects off the coasts of Dieppe-Le Tréport and the Yeu and Noirmoutier islands, ENGIE is contributing to the development of a sustainable offshore wind energy industry in France.
+The consortium consisting of ENGIE, EDP Renewables and Caisse des Dépôts has been selected by the French government to develop and install two offshore wind farms with a total capacity of approximately 1,000 MW.
 The estimated capacity of these wind farms should produce the equivalent of the energy consumption of 1.5 million inhabitants.
 Each of these state-of-the-art wind farms will be equipped with 62 8-megawatt wind turbines manufactured by Siemens Gamesa Renewable Energy.
 ENGIE and its partners are carrying out these projects in close consultation with local stakeholders.
 To find out more and receive regular information on these projects, visit the websites of the Dieppe and Le Tréport project and the Yeu and Noirmoutier islands project.